KalaayPT/Profit-Taker-Guide/advanced/riven-guide.md

 Damage + Multishot (ms over 50% is important to hit 3ms):

 1. Projectile Flight Speed: most useful stat, drastically improves the time the projectile needs to get to the pylon.
-2. Fire rate: self explanatory
+2. Fire Rate: self explanatory
-3. Magazine capacity: Increases max mag size to 8
+3. Magazine Capacity: Increases max mag size to 8

 Rivens with only one or only both work too, but need [__workarounds__](/advanced/speedrun-strats.html#builds), Arcane Rise being the most common one.

 **Negatives:**
-Avoid Damage, Multishot, pfs, fire rate, and magazine; -Ammo max is usually harmless, it takes away a bit of reserve ammo though, so there is less tolerance for missed shots
+Avoid Damage, Multishot, PFS, Fire Rate, and Magazine; -Ammo max is usually harmless, it takes away a bit of reserve ammo though, so there is less tolerance for missed shots

 ## **Zenith**